Management of the Wild Salmon Fishery 2016

 The Wild Salmon and Sea Trout Tagging Scheme regulates salmon and sea trout fishing in the Republic of Ireland and is administered by Inland Fisheries Ireland (IFI).
 Please note that the regulations and bye-laws are subject to change.
-Anglers intending to fish the Munster Blackwater should therefore consult IFI's regulations page in order to obtain the latest information on the licences required and on tagging.
+Anglers intending to fish the Munster Blackwater should therefore consult IFI's regulations page here at this page in order to obtain the latest information on the licences required and on tagging.

 The relevant rod licence.

 3 gill tags where a salmon rod (annual) ordinary, juvenile, district or 21-day ordinary licence is issued, up until 11th May, and a further 7 gill tags (issued in lots of 3 or 4) from the period 12th May to 30th September, up to a maximum of 10 gill tags in total, provided that the angler's logbook has been completed appropriately.

 1 gill tag where a one day ordinary licence is issued, up until the close of the season.